-- 1. As many partner institutions conduct a preliminary screening process for the purpose of selecting exchange students, it is strongly recommended that students consult with the International Office of their home university well in advance of the NUPACE application deadlines. - Students encountering any problems with the NUPACE online application system should contact the NUPACE Office at nupace@iee.nagoya-u.ac.jp or +81-52-788-6119.
+- 1. As many partner institutions conduct a preliminary screening process for the purpose of selecting exchange students, it is strongly recommended that you consult with the International Office of your home university well in advance of the NUPACE application deadlines. - 2.
+If you encounter any problems with the NUPACE online application system, please contact the NUPACE Office at nupace@iee.nagoya-u.ac.jp or +81-52-788-6119.